Spalinger S.21: Design and development

 The 1938 Spalinger S.21 is one of a series of gull-winged gliders designed by Jakob Spalinger which began in 1934 with the S.15 and included the 1936 Spalinger S.18 which competed in that year's Berlin Olympic Games and dominated Swiss competitions and national records.
 The heavier, two-seat S.21 has a wing increased in span by 23% and externally braced in contrast to the S.18's cantilever wing.

 The inner third of its wooden, single-spar wing is rectangular in plan and set with 5° of dihedral.
-Beyond, the wing is trapezoidal out to rounded tips and lacked dihedral.
+Beyond, the wing is trapezoidal out to rounded tips and lacks dihedral.
 Each inner section is internally braced against drag loads with diagonal struts from the spars, meeting centrally, and against lift loads by an external single steel strut from the section's outer end to the fuselage keel.
 Each half-wing is plywood-covered ahead of the spars and around the leading edge, forming a torsion resistant D-box.
 Behind the spars the wings are fabric-covered and their outer sections have ailerons occupying most of their trailing edges.
-The first prototype initially lacked airbrakes but these were later were mounted on the rear of the spar just outboard of the inner section.
+The first prototype initially lacked airbrakes but these were later mounted on the rear of the spar just outboard of the inner section.

 Following the prototype there were three variants of the S.21, differing chiefly in their fuselage structures, but most S.21s were S-21Hs, otherwise known as S.21-Is.
 These had wood-framed fuselages, oval in section and plywood-skinned.
-The forward seat was ahead of the wing leading edge, under a transparent, multipart canopy.
-The wing was raised above the main fuselage on a streamlined pedestal which also enclosed the rear seat, with rectangular windows on each side.
+The forward seat was ahead of the wing's leading edge, under a transparent, multipart canopy.
+The wing was raised above the main fuselage on a streamlined pedestal that enclosed the rear seat, with rectangular windows on each side.
 Access was via a port-side door.
 The fuselage tapered rearwards to a small fin that carried a large, curved balanced rudder with a rather pointed tip.
 Its nearly triangular tailplane was largely forward of the rudder hinge.
 The elevators were rounded in plan.

 The 1937 prototype S.21, the later S.21-St (S.21-II) and S.21M (S.21 III) all had fabric-covered, polygonal section fuselages formed from welded steel tubes.
 They differed in their seating arrangements; the prototype had side-by-side seats as did the S.21-St, though its seats were staggered longitudinally by 270 mm to minimize width.
 The S.21M, like the S.21H, had tandem seats.

 The S.21 lands on a rubber-sprung skid which reaches forward from mid-chord nearly to the nose.